paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 You don't have to memorize these commands or repeat them every time you end up using Worktrees on daily basis.

-Instead, create a script or function to do the heavy lifting and place in your `.bashrc` or similar.
+Instead, create a script or function to do the heavy lifting and place in your `.bashrc` or preferred shell initialization script.

 ```bash
 # Creates a new Git worktree in a sibling directory using the provided name suffix,